craig-davis/craig-davis.github.io/_posts/2015-08-18-jekyll-instruction-layout.markdown

 {% endhighlight %}

 ### 4. Add some new styles to format the tutorial

+We've used the `figure` element and we'll style it to float according to a media query so that it's to the left on large screens and above the instruction on small screens.

 *Please note that there is an extra space in the media rule because of a bug in jekyll-mentions*.